 Do persevere in your efforts, but don't feel bad if it takes longer than you'd hoped.
 Your child may have an emotional attachment to their dummy and you shouldn't expect them to give it up overnight.

 Dummies are indeed a great way to calm a crying baby, but when used for too long they can become more damaging than useful.
 In addition to learning about the pros and cons, it's not a bad idea to speak with a dentist about your concerns.
-Remember, pacifiers can lead to several problems like the development of dummy teeth, which can only be reversed with proper medical care.
+Remember, dummies can lead to several problems like the development of dummy teeth, which can only be reversed with proper medical care.